oshanavishkapiries/oshanFlix/README.md

 # OshanFlix

-A personal TV series library using front and as a react and back in as a firebase and Express js
+A personal TV series library using React as a Frontend and firebase and Express js as a Backend